-An idiopathic cardiomyopathy presenting with heart failure secondary to LV systolic dysfunction towards the end of pregnancy or in the months following delivery, where no other cause of heart failure is found.
+Idiopathic cardiomyopathy presenting with heart failure signs and symptoms secondary to LV systolic dysfunction near the end of pregnancy or in the months following delivery, as no other cause of heart failure is found.
 It is a diagnosis of exclusion.